stroblp/svelte-gh-pages/README.md

 ### Deploy the Svelte app to GitHub Pages

-Build and deploy the Svlete app to GitHub Pages
+Build and deploy the Svelte app to GitHub Pages

   ```
-  $ npm run build
+  npm run build
-  $ npm run deploy
+  npm run deploy
    ```

 ### The end